Woman with a Raven at an Abyss: Description

 The figure is older than the woman in the "Spider's Web" drawing, and far more distressed.
 She stands at the edge of a chasm, turned towards the viewer with her left arm reaching out.
-Behind her is a fir tree, while a large raven, representing death or hopelessness, is perched on the arms of the dead tree besides her.
+Behind her is a fir tree, while a large raven, representing death or hopelessness, is perched on the arms of the dead tree beside her.

-Around her are symbols of both the transience of life and death, and other physical objects that hint at physical and emotional isolation, including fallen trees, ravens and a winding snake.
+Around her are symbols of both the transience of life and death, as well as other objects that hint at physical and emotional isolation, including fallen trees, ravens, and a winding snake.
 Describing the image, the 20th century art historian Albert Boime writes that the image presents "a wild, disheveled woman at the edge of a precipitous cliff, grasping a branch like an oar, while a raven claws and a serpent slithers around the other end of her stick."

 Friedrich later depicted ominous ravens in his c.
 1822 painting, The Tree of Crows, where the birds are shown flying before a twisted oak tree and neolithic burial ground.